day-katy/Xtreme_Prestige_Worldwide_BnB/README.md

 As a holiday maker,
 So I can book places on XtremeBnB,
 I want to request to book a listing.

+As a BnB owner
+So holiday makers know who to contact
+I want to link my user info and listing info.

+As a BnB owner
+So I can rent out my place
+I want to be notified via email of a booking request.

 ```

 ### Listing